grayherm/handbook/docs/ch0/getting-started.md

 ## 4. Things to Consider

 ### 4a.
 When are our operations?
-Our operation times are Saturday and Sunday 17:30 UTC check on the bottom of our website (https://uagpmc.com/) for a timer till our next operation.
+Our operation times are Saturday and Sunday 17:30 UTC check on the bottom of our [website](https://uagpmc.com/) for a timer till our next operation.

 ### 4b.
 Can't Attend a Session?
 If you cant attend a session during your time as a recruit please contact Cody on discord or steam and let him know 24 hours in advance.

 ### 4c.
 Using Premade Loadouts
-To use our premade loadouts please refer to (https://armapmc.com/api/get-loadouts/).
+To use our premade loadouts please refer to [this page](https://armapmc.com/api/get-loadouts/).

 ### 4d.
 Restrictions for Recruits
 As a Recruit you are more of a temp and not officially in the unit yet you are usually a basic rifleman that carries ammo for our AT or AR members, once a member you are allowed to choose what role you play as till then just listen to the section commander.